-The school will annually review and define which packages are our most effective in terms of cohort, characteristic and identified need.

-This information will be shared among the whole staff and governing body and published on the school web site

-Identified pupils with protected characteristics will make or exceed the expected progress and standards, relative to their starting points.
+- The school will annually review and define which packages are our most effective in terms of cohort, characteristic and identified need. - This information will be shared among the whole staff and governing body and published on the school web site - Identified pupils with protected characteristics will make or exceed the expected progress and standards, relative to their starting points. - Children's wellbeing, integration, readiness to learn and engagement will reflect the success of these strategies.